King's Lynn railway station: Early growth

-The Act for the Lynn and Ely Railway received Royal Assent on 30 June 1845.
+The act of Parliament for the Lynn and Ely Railway, the Lynn and Ely Railway Act 1845 (8 & 9 Vict. c. lv), received royal assent on 30 June 1845.
 Work started on the line in 1846 and so the railway arrived at Lynn on 27 October 1846.
 The original line ran South to Downham with the first station after Lynn being St Germain's.
 It took another two years to reach Ely.
 Great Eastern Railway.
-Lynn, when opened was a Joint station (Lynn & Ely and Lynn & Dereham).
-However, on 22 July 1847 the Lynn & Ely and Lynn & Dereham were amalgamated to form the East Anglian Railway.
+Lynn, when opened was a joint station (the Lynn and Ely Railway, and Lynn and Dereham Railway).
+However, on 22 July 1847 the Lynn and Ely and Lynn and Dereham railways were amalgamated to form the East Anglian Railway.
 A spur connecting the harbour was opened in 1849, and at one point was a complicated network of lines, boasting two swing bridges, serving premises on and around the town's South Quay.
 Another short branch, about three-quarters of a mile (1200 m) long, connecting the docks was opened in 1862 by the King's Lynn Docks & Railway Company.
 The railway was initially not welcomed by the port authorities in King's Lynn; they predicted that sea-bound trade would decline, and were later proved correct when through-trains to London ended up carrying the majority of freight to the capital.

 Lynn opened as a junction station.
-The Lynn & Dereham Railway Act of 21 July 1845, authorised a line which weaved a 26 mi route to Dereham.
+The Lynn and Dereham Railway Act 1845 (8 & 9 Vict. c. cxxvi) of 21 July 1845, authorised a line which weaved a 26 mi route to Dereham.
 The line opened to Narborough, on 27 October 1846, the same day the Lynn & Ely opened to Downham.
 The line was extended to Swaffham, on 10 August 1847, opening in stages between 1846 and 1848.
 The line ran out of Lynn in a South-Easterly direction with Middleton being the first station after Lynn. this later became part of the Great Eastern Railway.